 Our family talked about Santa at Christmas, but he wasn’t the main feature.
 We had stockings.
 We gave gifts to each other.
 We didn’t go out of our way to make our children believe in Santa.
 But if they wanted to, it wasn’t difficult.

 Our goal was to have the Biblical aspects of Christmas be more at the forefront.
 We read the Christmas story on Christmas Eve, often after a church service.
 Then we had pizza and read the original Christmas story in Luke followed by the opening of presents.
+(This was my husband’s Christmas tradition and I liked it.)
 On Christmas morning, stockings were opened by the children and they received their biggest present.